NicoloToscani/Industrial_OCR/readme.md

 * binarization
 * morphological transformations

-After an OCR recognition it is possible to apply an OCV check to verify the recognized words with the searched values.
+After an OCR recognition it's possible to apply an OCV check to verify the recognized words with the searched values.

 ![](image_test.png)